JamesEnglish1028/JamesEnglish1028-My-Ebook-Reader/README.md

 - **Layout**: Two-column design with top-aligned book cover and title/details.
 Book title is large and accessible, with spacing and alignment for clarity.
 - **Format Badges**: Book format (EPUB, PDF, Audiobook) is shown as a colored badge, consistent with catalog views for easy recognition.
 - **Accessibility**: Font sizes, spacing, and color contrast are chosen for readability.
 Title font is large but balanced, and all interactive elements have clear focus states.
-- **Citation Format Support**: Citations can be created and exported in APA, MLA, or Chicago style, with the format tracked per citation.
+- **Citation Format Support**: Citations can be created and exported in APA or MLA style, with the format tracked per citation.
 - **Backup**: The original BookDetailView.tsx is backed up for reference and rollback.
  - **Publisher ID (ISBN)**: If the book's metadata includes an ISBN, it is displayed as the Publisher ID directly under the Publication Date for clear provenance and cataloging.